 Can I visit Through the Trees with my child during the program?

-We will be offering an orientation day with age group-specific times (if you have children in multiple age groups, you can choose the time slot that works best for you) before the start of the program to welcome families to Through the Trees.
-This will likely occur in early September, and all registered families will receive an email with that information.
-Due to our Covid policy, parents will not be able to attend programs with their children this fall.
+We will be offering an orientation day for families new to Through the Trees with age group-specific times before the start of the program.
+This will likely occur in late August or early September, and all registered families will receive an email with that information.
+We also hold Parent Visit Days during the year.
+Parents will not normally be able to attend programs with their children.

-We ask that parents monitor their child’s health by taking their temperature at home,if they feel sick or have had a fever or any symptoms of sickness in the last 24 hours or if they have been exposed or potentially exposed to Covid-19 please do not bring your child/teen to the program .
-We ask you to err on the side of caution, and we are employing an honor system in regards to monitoring your familiy’s health.
+We ask that parents monitor their child’s health by taking their temperature at home if they feel sick.
+If they have or have had a fever, cough, sore throat, vomiting or any other significant symptoms of sickness in the last 24 hours please do not bring them.
+We ask you to err on the side of caution, and we are employing an honor system in regards to monitoring your family’s health.

 I have more questions.
 Who do I contact?

 We are happy to answer your questions!
-Please email email@example.com or text us at 207-712-4625.
+Please email firstname.lastname@example.org.
 If you would like to speak with us, we are happy to schedule time to talk.